Tuesday, February 7, 2017

 "MI-5" by David Wollstonecraft was called "Spooks" in its U.K. home.
 This epic (86 episodes) spy series had, to me, the greatest array of cast ever.
 An embarrassment of riches right down to the day-players.
 And you could never be sure of continued life either; even though their ratings fell off, some of the best characters disappeared into a deep foreign retirement or all manner of death.
 More than almost any other series, this one is like a drug; the only way out of it is through it.
 But it's a great journey when you have actors like Peter Firth and Nicola Walker with you.

 "MAJOR CRIMES" started out to be a decent cop show called "The Closer" with Kyra Sedgwick.
 I never bought her "southern" accent.
 But it was okay and fairly successful.
-Then Sedgwick decided to move on to richer fields of service.
+Then Sedgwick decided to move on.
 Most of the cast remained but her honcho job was taken over by the wonderfully odd Mary McDonnell and that's when it really got good.
 On TNT, you can plug in anytime but I suggest going back to its changeover beginning because when Capt.
 Sharon Rader is cooking, you'll be eating.

 "GOLIATH" is an Amazon eight episode series from 2016 starring Billy Bob Thornton and William Hurt as the creepiest villain in years.
 Wait for his cricket clicker.
 Eeww.
 It's a law show co-created by David E. Kelley who, years ago, did "L.A.
 Law," "Aly McBeal," "The Practice," "Chicago Hope," and many others.
 Brothers and sisters, he's back!
 When you see this kind of story telling you'll remember how much you miss him.
 Billy Bob alone is worth joining the Prime part of Amazon.
 Even though this series has a definite ending at episode 8, I pray they go on.
 Saddle back up Billy Bob -- you're not done yet!